skylantix/Website/src/content/features/personal-service.md

 demo:
   description: "Experience community-driven infrastructure where users and sysadmins work together."
   image: "/images/feature-1.svg"
+contact_cta:
+  title: "Want to Experience the Digital Village?"
+  description: "Get to know us before joining.
+Ask questions, learn about our community, and see if Skylantix is the right fit for you."
 ---

 ## A Digital Village, Not a Service Provider